-- Changes to the Primary Texts Certificate program requirements.
-See pages 7 and 8 of the November 1, 2007 Arts & Sciences white sheets for further detail and rationale. - Changes to the undergraduate curriculum outline and course requirements for Kinesiology majors.
-See pages 9-11 of the November 1, 2007 Arts & Sciences white sheets for further detail and rationale. - 3.
-Approve the following curriculum changes as approved by the College of Human Ecology on November 5, 2007:
+• Changes to the Primary Texts Certificate program requirements.
+See pages 7 and 8 of the November 1, 2007 Arts & Sciences white sheets for further detail and rationale.

+• Changes to the undergraduate curriculum outline and course requirements for Kinesiology majors.
+See pages 9-11 of the November 1, 2007 Arts & Sciences white sheets for further detail and rationale.

+3. Senator Carroll moved for approval to place the following curriculum changes as approved by the College of Human Ecology on November 5, 2007 on the January Faculty Senate agenda: